roohidalal/roohidalal.github.io/_pages/teaching.md

 with a catalog of SZ clusters from the Atacama Cosmology Telescope, resulting in a sample of nearly 200 clusters.
 He has used this sample to show that about 25% of CAMIRA clusters have a center that is significantly offset from the SZ center, in agreement with previous miscentering studies with smaller samples.
-Jupiter is now exploring the potential causes of the miscentering, and has found that miscentered clusters are 2x more likely to be merging, and that observational artefacts and bright star masks can also significantly impact the determination of the cluster center.
+Jupiter is now exploring the potential causes of the miscentering, and has found that miscentered clusters are 2x more likely to be merging, and that observational artifacts and bright star masks can also significantly impact the determination of the cluster center.
 This miscentering effect is important to model in cluster lensing studies, and can also impact our studies of Brightest Cluster Galaxies, and Jupiter is making important contributions to our understanding of these effects!